zxo1/PrintPath/README.md

         modified_lines.append(line)

     return modified_lines, snapshot_points

-🗺️ G-code Viewer
-The integrated G-code viewer provides a real-time visualization of your print.

-Toolpath (Cyan): Shows the nozzle's movement during printing.

-Layer Start Points (Yellow): Indicates the beginning of each new layer.

-Processed Snapshot Points (Magenta): Shows the locations where the active script will trigger a timelapse snapshot.

-Views: Switch between "Top View (XY)" and "Front View (XZ)" to inspect your G-code and camera paths from different perspectives.

-Navigation:

-Pan: Click and drag with the left mouse button.

-Zoom: Use the mouse wheel (scroll up to zoom in, down to zoom out).

-Reset View: Press R or right-click and select "Reset View" to return to the default zoom and pan.

-🤝 Contributing
-PrintPath is currently a personal project.
+🗺️ G-code ViewerThe integrated G-code viewer provides a real-time visualization of your print.Toolpath (Cyan): Shows the nozzle's movement during printing.Layer Start Points (Yellow): Indicates the beginning of each new layer.Processed Snapshot Points (Magenta): Shows the locations where the active script will trigger a timelapse snapshot.Views: Switch between "Top View (XY)" and "Front View (XZ)" to inspect your G-code and camera paths from different perspectives.Navigation:Pan: Click and drag with the left mouse button.Zoom: Use the mouse wheel (scroll up to zoom in, down to zoom out).Reset View: Press R or right-click and select "Reset View" to return to the default zoom and pan.🤝 ContributingPrintPath is currently a personal project.
 Contributions are welcome under the CC BY-NC-SA 4.0 International license.
 Feel free to explore the code, create issues for bugs, or suggest features.
-Pull requests are appreciated, especially for new post-processing scripts or general improvements that align with the project's non-commercial goals.

-📧 Contact
-For any inquiries or feedback, please contact Zxodiacx at [your_email@example.com] (replace with your actual email).

-⚖️ License
-PrintPath is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (CC BY-NC-SA 4.0).

-You are free to:

-Share — copy and redistribute the material in any medium or format.

-Adapt — remix, transform, and build upon the material.

-Under the following terms:

-Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

-NonCommercial — You may not use the material for commercial purposes.

-ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

-For the full legal text of the license, please refer to the LICENSE.txt file in this repository or visit Creative Commons website.
+Pull requests are appreciated, especially for new post-processing scripts or general improvements that align with the project's non-commercial goals.📧 ContactFor any inquiries or feedback, please contact Zxodiacx at [your_email@example.com] (replace with your actual email).⚖️ LicensePrintPath is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (CC BY-NC-SA 4.0).You are free to:Share — copy and redistribute the material in any medium or format.Adapt — remix, transform, and build upon the material.Under the following terms:Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.NonCommercial — You may not use the material for commercial purposes.ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.For the full legal text of the license, please refer to the LICENSE.txt file in this repository or visit Creative Commons website.